arianlopezc/marcador.io/README.md

   ## Import Clients Events
 </a>

-You can import a <a href="https://github.com/arianlopezc/marcador.io/blob/main/import_clients.csv">CSV file</a> holding data for clients you wish to upload to the API.
+You can import a <a target="_blank" href="https://github.com/arianlopezc/marcador.io/blob/main/import_clients.csv">CSV file</a> holding data for clients you wish to upload to the API.
 The benefit of this feature, is that you don't have submit one request for each event you want to represent in the API, but a bunch of them at the same time using this import.

 In order to upload an import of events, you go through 4 steps:
   - Initialize the import.